WebOrigami/docs/src/eg/intro.md

 1. Parses its arguments as an expression
 2. Evaluates that expression, looking up identifiers in the current scope (defined below)
-3. If the value of an identifier is a JavaScript module, `eg` imports the module and obtains its default export
-4. If the value is a function, `eg` executes it
+3. If the value of an identifier is a JavaScript module, `eg` imports the module and obtains its default export.
+If it's a JavaScript functions, `eg` executes it
-5. Displays the result
+4. Displays the result

 From inside the `samples` folder: